neumino/neumino.github.io/movies.md

-### Death Race 2050
+### Take the 10
-*Released on 2017-01-17, vote average 3.7*
+*Released on 2017-01-20, vote average 5.9*

-The year 2050 the planet has become overpopulated, to help control population the government develops a race.
-The Death Race.
-Annually competitors race across the country scoring points for killing people with their vehicles.
+A day in the life of two best friends, a drug dealer, and a store manager collide at a hip-hop concert in the Inland Empire.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/68RMMw53NWY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/7iXwR0mFHn8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>